To join the new STXARES send a blank email to This email address is being protected from spambots. You need JavaScript enabled to view it.

 --The Winlink Development Team

-From our Red Cross Liaison, distribute as you see fit.
+From our Red Cross Liaison.

-Usual jobs with Red Cross and ARES are assisting with Communications at Red Cross HQ, EOC Contact, Shelters, and Disaster Assessment.
+My usual jobs with Red Cross and ARES are assisting with Communications at Red Cross HQ, EOC Contact, Shelters, and Disaster Assessment.

 Starting up: